JordanPio/nodejs-complex/README.md

 ### `npm install`

 Download and install same versions of packages which were used and tested with the app.<br />
+Make sure you are in the root of project folder before typing the command

 ### `npm watch`